 OSGC has reformatted their Grant Program (formerly known as the “Seed Grant” Program) to include new opportunities for faculty and students at Ohio member universities.
 All P.I.s and faculty mentors are required to be U.S. citizens.
 For all OSGC grants, NASA requires 100% in cost sharing (i.e., 1:1 match).
 No indirect costs are allowed on requested amounts, but unrecovered or waived indirect costs can help satisfy the cost-share requirement.
 Indirect costs on direct cost-shared amounts are permitted as well.
 Cost sharing may include “in-kind” contributions, faculty time, tuition waivers, etc. All research grants awards are contingent on available funding.

-Proposal Deadlines: Accepted At Any Time (Currently we are not accepting any proposals!)
+Proposal Deadlines: Accepted At Any Time

 After completing the FRIGP grant application and securing the appropriate signatures, the following options are available to submit your completed application package which includes the following: application (with signatures), budget (outlining cost sharing), and curriculum vitae.